Towards Automated Kernel Generation in the Era of LLMs: Background

 This objective enables the model to internalize world knowledge and reasoning patterns implicitly during pretraining.

-While LLMs serve as the cognitive engine for reasoning and decision-making, autonomous agents extend this capability by integrating additional system components such as planning, memory, and tool-use mechanisms~\cite{wang2024survey}.
-These components enable agents to decompose complex tasks, retain and retrieve long-term context, and interact with external environments.
+While LLMs serve as the cognitive engine for reasoning and decision-making, autonomous agents extend this capability by integrating additional system components such as planning, memory, and tool-use mechanisms, and interact with the environment through trial and error \cite{wang2024survey}.
 In this framework, the LLM functions as the ``brain'', orchestrating actions through reasoning strategies.
-And agents utilize tools to perform actions beyond the model's internal knowledge.
+And agents utilize tools to perform actions beyond the model's internal knowledge and receive environmental feedback.

-\paragraph{Kernel Programming and Code Generation.} A kernel is the fundamental unit of GPU execution that concretizes high-level algorithmic semantics into hardware-level parallel operations.
-Since CUDA made kernels explicitly programmable, GPUs have evolved into general-purpose computing platforms, supported by highly optimized libraries such as CUTLASS~\cite{nvidia2017cutlass}.
-Nevertheless, writing high-performance custom kernels remains challenging, as it requires expert knowledge of hardware-specific optimization strategies.
-While higher-level abstractions—such as Triton and tile-based compiler frameworks—significantly improve programmability, achieving competitive performance still demands substantial domain expertise and often fails to transfer across heterogeneous accelerator platforms, underscoring the persistent gap between programmability and performance portability.